vinodsr/dynamoman/readme.md

 - Easily export the dynamoDB table as JSON
 - Imports the data into any dynamoDB table
 - Export from one region and import in to another
-- Suppors batch import (chunks of 25 records)
+- Supports batch import (chunks of 25 records)
 - Supports Windows / Linux / Mac

 ## Installation